An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Methods

-where $w_i=\frac{p(\theta_i)}{\tilde p(\theta_i)}K_\tau(x_i, x_o)$ in Algorithm \ref{alg:defensive}.
+where $w_i=({p(\theta_i)}/{\tilde p(\theta_i)})K_\tau(x_i, x_o)$ in Algorithm \ref{alg:defensive}.

 In the absence of MISR, the number of samples used in each round remains constant.
-A common criterion for ESS selection in this scenario is to define it as a fraction of the current iteration's sample size $N$, i.e., $\mathrm{ESS} = \beta N$.
-For analytical ease, we introduce the concept of the $\textit{effective ratio}$, representing the ratio of ESS to the number of samples utilized in each round.
-In each round, after simulating the set $\{(\theta_i, x_i)\}_{i=1}^N$, the value of $\tau$ is numerically determined by solving the equation $\mathrm{ESS}=\beta N$ using the bisection method.
+A common criterion for the selection of ESS in this scenario is to define it as a fraction of the current iteration sample size $N$, that is, $\mathrm{ESS} = \gamma N$ for $\gamma\in(0,1)$.
+In each round, after simulating the dataset $\{(\theta_i, x_i)\}_{i=1}^N$, the value of $\tau$ is numerically determined by solving the equation $\mathrm{ESS}=\gamma N$ using the bisection method \citep{del2012adaptive}.
 This approach achieves a balance between the bias and variance of the estimator.

 The introduction of MISR significantly alters the sampling framework.
 Here, the count of samples per round equates to the cumulative number of generated samples, denoted as $rN$.
-As training rounds increase, the total number of generated samples tends towards infinity.
-This change required a modification of the ESS selection, particularly due to that $\textit{effective ratio}$ decreases to $\frac{1}{rN}$ as $\tau$ approaches zero.
-To accommodate the increasing rounds and expanding sample pool under MISR, it is essential to adaptively modulate the $\textit{effective ratio}$.
-The goal is to progressively focus the model on more pertinent samples, specifically those proximal to $x_o$.

-In response, we propose a refined ESS selection method: $\mathrm{ESS} = f(r) \beta N$, where the $\textit{effective ratio}$ is now becomes $ f(r) \beta/r$.
-One approach is to maintain a constant $f(r)$, denoted by $f_1(r)=1$, resulting in a constant ESS.
-Another strategy aims for $f(r)$ to grow with each round but still satisfy the condition that $f(r)/r$ tends towards zero.
-In this case, we consider $f_2(r)=\log(r-1+\mathrm{e})$, which aligns the ESS with the standard approach in the initial round.
-Table \ref{tab:calib_f} simulates the numerical results of these two selection methods across four models, indicating superior outcomes for the latter in numerical simulations.
-Detailed information about the models and metrics is elaborated in Section \ref{section:experiments} and Appendix~\ref{appendix:model_detail}.
+Instead of letting ESS grow with $r$ linearly, we find that a slower growth rate as $\log(r)$ empirically performs better.
+Therefore, we propose to set $\mathrm{ESS} = f(r) \gamma N$ in the case of MISR, where $f(r)=\log(r)+1$, so that $\mathrm{ESS}=\gamma N$ for the first round training.